openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 graph cleanup removes nodes of the graph not reachable from the model inputs.
 Default value is `False`.
 5. Attribute `force_shape_inference` specifies whether the nodes marked with attribute `need_shape_inference` equal to `True` should be re-inferred after the transformation.
-Model Optimizer sets this attribute automatically for nodes which input(s) were changed during the transformation or developer can set this attribute manually in the transformation.
+Model Optimizer sets this attribute automatically for nodes which input(s) were changed during the transformation or developer can set this attribute manually in the transformation for the specific nodes.
 Default value is `False`.
 5. Attribute `graph_condition` specifies a list of functions with one parameter -- `Graph` object.
 The transformation is executed if and only if all functions return `True`.
 If the attribute is not set then no check is performed.
 7. Method `run_before()` returns a list of transformation classes which this transformation should be executed before.
 8. Method `run_after()` returns a list of transformation classes which this transformation should be executed after.

 > **NOTE**: Some of the transformation types have specific class attributes and methods which are explained in the
-> dedicated sections of this document.
+> corresponding sections of this document.

 Model Optimizer builds a graph of dependencies between registered transformations and executes them in the topological order.
 In order to execute the transformation during a proper model conversion phase the Model Optimizer defines several